Why use Genie?

 - Genie is patient-centred, supports service integration, resource utilization, and prevention and early intervention;

-- Genie is acceptable to users, link workers, and commissioners due to bringing together robust evidence base, practical utility, familiarity, and simplicity of training and use.
+- Genie is acceptable to users, link workers, and commissioners due to bringing together robust evidence base of positive impact on health, well-being, and social engagement of users; practical utility for users, link workers (e.g. social prescribers), and commissioners of services; and its simplicity of training and use.

 What do I need to think about before getting a license?

-- Who are the local partners and link workers that can be involved?
+- Who are the local partners that can be involved when starting to use Genie?

 - How can existing collaborations be maintained during the implementation of Genie and what are the local forums through which to do that?